 Certification is the tangible recognition of professional achievement and special competence in the practice of urologic care by nurses and technicians.
-At the present time, certification is a voluntary program designed to recognize those individuals who have acquired additional knowledge and qualifications in a specialized area of nursing.
+At the present time, certification is a voluntary program designed to recognize those individuals who have acquired additional knowledge and qualifications in a specialized area of urologic health care.
 The Certification Board for Urologic Nurses and Associates (CBUNA) is committed to the promotion and enhancement of public health by providing a high level certification program for urologic health professionals.
 This is a major step in your career but one with many benefits.
 Obtaining urology certification is a personal challenge to become educated in the full scope of urology practice and publicly demonstrate your knowledge in your area of specialty clinical practice.
 Preparing for certification is an investment in you and your urologic specialty practice.
 The advantages of certifications are numerous:

 - Certification improves your skills and knowledge.
 As you prepare for certification, you will become familiar with topics that you do not routinely encounter in your everyday job that will add richness and depth to your knowledge base.